TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

    Description
          This value defines the width-relations of the images in the columns of IMGTEXT.
-The syntax is "[int] : [int] : [int] : ..." for each column.
+The syntax is "[integer] : [integer] : [integer] : ..." for each column.
 If there are more image columns than figures in this value, it's ignored.
-If the relation between two of these figures exceeds 10, this function is ignore.
+If the relation between two of these figures exceeds 10, this function is ignored.

          It works only fully if all images are downscaled by their maxW- definition.